Dash: Accelerating Distributed Private Convolutional Neural Network Inference with Arithmetic Garbled Circuits: Introduction

+Non-private ML settings massively benefited from the use of accelerators like GPUs.
+Hence, using acceleration-friendly techniques for distributed private inference (DPI) is a logical step.
+While binary GCs were accelerated on GPUs already a decade ago \cite{DBLP:conf/acsac/HustedMSG13}, to the best of our knowledge, \schemename{} is the first framework demonstrating GPU acceleration of arithmetic GCs.
+In modern works on accelerating cryptographic inference using GPUs such as GForce \cite{DBLP:conf/uss/NgC21}, GPU-accelerated GCs are not common.
+In fact, the authors \cite{DBLP:conf/uss/NgC21} formulate efficient GPU acceleration of GCs as an open challenge. \schemename{} accelerates highly optimized arithmetic GCs for CNN inference including the new garbled scaling gadget on the GPU and outperforms the previous state-of-the-art in outsourced inference.

-An alternative to cryptographically protected distributed inference is to rely on Trusted Execution Environments (TEE) such as Intel SGX or AMD SEV for the protection of data and model~\cite{DBLP:journals/corr/abs-2208-10134,DBLP:conf/aaai/NgCWW021}.
-For example, \slalom{} uses a TEE combined with a simple MPC approach to protect input data while leveraging a co-located GPU to accelerate linear layers \cite{DBLP:conf/iclr/TramerB19}.
+An alternative to purely cryptographically protected distributed inference is to rely on TEEs such as Intel SGX or AMD SEV for the protection of data and/or model~\cite{DBLP:journals/corr/abs-2208-10134,DBLP:conf/aaai/NgCWW021}. \slalom{} used a TEE combined with a simple stream cipher to protect input data during inference while leveraging a co-located GPU to accelerate linear layers~\cite{DBLP:conf/iclr/TramerB19}.
+Combining lightweight cryptography with efficient TEE solutions results in small runtimes for \slalom{}.
+However, \slalom{} needs to communicate the entire layer output between TEE and GPU after each switch from linear to non-linear layer (and the other way around), making the GPU's co-location to the TEE mandatory. \schemename{} can also use a TEE but only needs to communicate the model in- and outputs with the inference device (e.g., GPU accelerated) at online time, making the computation of the hidden layers non-interactive.